 Mark holds an MBA, Finance (summa cum laude) from Oklahoma City University and a BS in Petroleum Engineering (Distinguished Scholar) from University of Oklahoma.
 He has completed leadership coursework at Harvard Business School and attended the Director’s College at Stanford Law.
 Mark has been recognized as CFO of the Year for a Large Public Company, San Fernando Valley Business Journal, and CFO of the Year for a Medium Public Company, Houston Business Journal.
 He is member and past chairman, Advisory Board, University of Oklahoma Mewbourne School of Petroleum Engineering and a member of numerous boards, including the Muscular Dystrophy Association, where he serves on the Executive Committee and is chairman of the Audit Committee.

 Prior to ARK, Ali conducted clinical cancer research at the Memorial Sloan Kettering Cancer Center and the Montefiore Medical Center; and was a Senior Research Program Manager at IBM Watson Health.
 Ali incorporated her own consulting firm in 2018.
-Ali has a Bachelor of Arts from McGill University and a Masters in Epidemiology and Community Health from New York Medical College.
-She has additional training from the MIT Labs in Human-Computer Interaction for User Experience Design.

 Ali has published over 25 articles spanning cancer research, AI and space medicine.
-She has four filed patents and received the Manager’s Choice Award in 2017 and 2018, and the Rookie of the Year Award in 2017 from IBM Watson Health.
+She has three filed patents and received the Manager’s Choice Award in 2017 and 2018, and the Rookie of the Year Award in 2017 from IBM Watson Health.

 Mr. Warner is currently President, Gene Therapy at Poseida Therapeutics leading advancements across rare diseases.
 Mr. Warner brings significant biopharmaceutical experience in rare diseases and gene therapy.
 Prior to Poseida, he was with Novartis as Vice President, Gene Therapy and Rare Disease, he was responsible for leading efforts to commercialize multiple gene therapies.
 His prior roles include serving as a U.S. commercial leader in Hemophilia A at BioMarin Pharmaceuticals, in a variety of strategic and operational roles at Biogen, and in commercial launch roles in blood disorders at Baxalta, now a wholly owned subsidiary of Takeda.
 Mr. Warner has an MBA with an emphasis in marketing and finance and a Bachelor of Business Administration degree, both from Northwood University in Michigan.